open2b/scriggo-site/site/templates/switch-from-jinja-to-scriggo.md

 ### `length`

-Scriggo offer the builtin function `runeCount` that returns the number of characters of a string.
+Scriggo offer the built-in function `runeCount` that returns the number of characters of a string.

 ```scriggo